 Carol’s therapy has yielded heartening feedback from parents, teachers and other therapy professionals.
 “I can’t believe the change I’ve seen – he’s like a different child.
 Last weekend he decided to take a book with him instead of his DS – unbelievable”.
 Another mom described the change at home very aptly : “I think my blood pressure has dropped, I don’t have to nag as much anymore.”
 Academic improvements were also astounding – especially reading and spelling skills.
 Parents reported significant changes in self-awareness, self-confidence and also self-advocacy, combined with an improved ability to use language as a social tool.
 These changes were repeatedly confirmed by improvements in post-therapy test results.

 Your Challenges are Personal…to Us.

 Finally, Carol is the mother of two, that includes a precious, beautiful daughter with CAPD.
 At the age of 4 yrs, her daughter was given a dismal prognosis as a scholar and from psycho-educational testing was projected not to be able to attend regular school.
-Today, her daughter is a happy, successful, confident Grade 8 student in regular, mainstream school.
-Carol knows and understands the pain, the frustration, the challenges and the fear that comes with CAPD.
-But, Carol has also witnessed first-hand, the power and success of appropriate therapy and is passionate about sharing this with those individuals and their families affected by CAPD.Read more: Carol Lau
+Today, her daughter is a happy, successful, confident adult who attended and graduated from regular, mainstream school.
+Carol knows and understands the pain, the frustration, the challenges, and the fear that comes with a CAPD diagnosis.
+But, Carol has also witnessed, first-hand, the power and success of appropriate therapy and is passionate about sharing this with those individuals and their families affected by CAPD.Read more: Carol Lau